 Consult the Graduate Division website for more information on Graduate Student Fees and Fee Remission.
 The UCSB Office of the Registrar lists a summary of quarterly fees and expenses.
 Citizens and U.S. permanent residents are eligible for California residency after one year and are expected to take the necessary steps to become state residents for tuition purposes.
 Information on requirements and procedures for establishing legal California residency can be found here.

 Cost of Housing

 A range of housing options are available to UCSB students: university owned single-student and family apartments, off-campus privately owned apartments, duplexes, rooms and houses.
 However, many graduate students live in shared housing arrangements (room in a house or apartment).
-University owned family student apartments are available for married students.
+University owned family student apartments are also available, priority is given to families with children.
+Eligible family members include your child(ren), your spouse, or your domestic partner.
 See the UCSB Housing and Residential Services webpage for further information on both university owned and community housing.
 Early application is necessary for University owned housing.